Q. Can I submit the Common Application?

 The Joint Program with Columbia University is open to both men and women.
 Students applying to this program only need to submit the List College application to List College.
 List College shares and distributes application materials to Columbia.
 Together, a joint admissions committee reaches a decision.
 A student cannot be accepted into only one school.
 Women are encouraged to apply to both the Joint Degree and Double Degree programs.
 However, if you apply Early Decision, you must chose to apply to either the Joint Program or the Double Degree Program.

 NOTE: Students who apply to the Joint Program may not also apply to Columbia College or SEAS (The Fu Foundation School of Engineering and Applied Science).
+Students who have applied to Columbia College or SEAS within the past three years are not eligible to apply to the Joint Program with the School of General Studies.

 Q. Will I have a harder time being admitted if I didn't go to a Jewish day school?